Please note that Tapas no longer supports Internet Explorer.

 She scrubbed until only fury remained.

 But the fury didn’t erase everything.
 The fire had spared her life, not her mind.
-Every step felt like walking a tightrope over the same pyre.
-One mistake, and she'd burn again, this time for good.
+Every step felt dangerous in a way she understood too well.
+One mistake, and there would be no second chance.

 Whatever had once believed in love or safety?
 Dead and buried.
 What remained was sharper.
 Ready.
 What remained knew better than to ever be soft again.